abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 **Task 11:** One law down, two to go: Go through the previous section and verify that isomorphisms also satisfy the other equivalence relation laws.

-The practice of using isomorphisms to define an equivalence relation is very prominent in category theory where isomorphisms are denoted with $≅$, which is almost the same as $=$ (and is also similar to having two opposite arrows connecting one set to the other).
+What I am trying to say with all this is that it *makes sense* to treat any isomorphism as equality.
+For this reason, the practice of using isomorphisms to define an equivalence relation is very prominent in category theory where isomorphisms are denoted with $≅$, which is almost the same as the way equality is denoted $=$ (note that the sign is also similar to two parallel arrows connecting one set to the other).

 <!--
 {% if site.distribution == 'print'%}